andrewdpham3/BplusTree/workload-gen/README.md

-# Harvard CS265 - Big Data Systems #
+# Harvard CS s165 - Big Data Systems #
 ---
-*This repository contains the code of a workload generator for an LSM tree.
+*This repository contains the code of a workload generator for a key-value database.
-It follows the DSL specified for the systems project of CS265 (Spring 2017).*
+It follows the DSL specified for A1 of CS s165.*

-*More information can be found [here](http://daslab.seas.harvard.edu/classes/cs265/project.html).*

 ## Workload and Data Generator ##
 ---